Rajeshrj202/laravel-mail/README.md

 Steps to Use for Installation:

-> 1. Open your Git Bash/Gui clone from below url
+> 1. Open your Git Bash/GUI to clone repository from below link

     git clone https://github.com/Rajeshrj202/laravel-mail.git